0x13omb3r/handshake-mailserver/README.md

 When you get docker to run the container you will need to map your disk space to the container's directory `/opt/data` and you will need to use the docker option `--dns` to specify which Handshake-aware DNS servers you want it to use.

 It is also common for mail servers to like to see the hostname and IP Address mail is sent from match each other.
 They also like the reverse DNS on the IP Address to match the host name.
-You can use the docket option `--hostname <name>` to specify the host name within the container.
+You can use the docker option `--hostname <name>` to specify the host name within the container.

 ## SSL Security
 When running the container, you can either get the container to handle the SSL, or you can do it externally, e.g. using `nginx`, `haproxy` etc.